First impeachment of Sara Duterte: Assassination threat

 During a midnight press conference on November 22, 2024, initiated by Zuleika T. Lopez, Duterte claimed to have spoken with a contract killer to target President Marcos, his wife Liza, and House Speaker Romualdez in the event of her assassination, which the administration deemed an "active threat" against the government.
 She made the statement in response to a vlogger's question over her security.
 At the time, Duterte had been resisting the transfer of Lopez by House authorities to the Correctional Institution for Women.
 Duterte later clarified that her remarks were not serious threats but rather a reflection of her fear for her personal safety after hearing threats against her.

+"Putangina ninyong lahat!
+Martin Romualdez, Liza Marcos, Bongbong Marcos!
+Ginigitgit niyo yung mga tao ko diyan sa envelope na yan.
+Liza Marcos naaalala mo nagpadala ka sa akin ng video?
+Sinabihan mo ako kung saan kukunin ang pera.
+Pinakita mo ang mukha ng tao sa video message mo.